 This is a lot easier to do than it sounds.
-See my picture below and take a look at the buttons on the very top row of your keypad - the ones above the numbers that you never, ever use - right?
-If you have a desktop pc, you may see a button that says print screen - which is pretty helpful!
-If you have a laptop computer, you may find that the button you want just says PRTSC - which is not quite so helpful unless you know what you are looking for but, I guess it was the best they could do with the space constraints of a smaller keyboard!
+See my picture below and take a look at the buttons on the very top row of your keypad - the ones above the numbers that you never use, right?
+If you have a desktop PC, you may see a button that says print screen - which is pretty helpful!
+If you have a laptop computer, you may find that the button you want just says PRTSC, which is not quite so helpful unless you know what you are looking for, but I guess it was the best they could do with the space constraints of a smaller keyboard!

 The other thing you might notice is that the text on these keys is a different color from the numbers and letters on your keypad.
-If this is the case, in order to get your screenshot capture to work, you need to press the "function" key and hold it down before you press the print screen key - you need to use both these keys together!
+If this is the case, in order to get your screenshot capture to work, you need to press the "function" key and hold it down before you press the print screen key.
+You need to use both of these keys together!
 So the next problem is where to find the "function" key.

 Have a look at my picture above.
 This shows you the usual place for the function key, which is down at the bottom left hand side of the keyboard, right next to the CTRL key.

 You will find it is almost always just marked "FN" and that the text is a different color to the letters and numbers on your keypad but the same color as on the keys right along the top of the keypad (where you will see F1, F2 and so on).